hurufu/frobd/co/README.md

 > completely stops progress of all N fibers [...]

 I consider this as an actual desirable property, to guarantee sequential access to all shared variables.
+The rest of critique doesn't apply to my use case.

 I think most problems with fibers are because implementers need to handle arbitrary code and be very generic and with advanced scheduling.
 My cooperative tasks have are use-case specific and this avoids a lot of problems.

-I've considered a lot of alternatives, they are all too fat: e.g. [pth][2].
+I've considered a lot of alternatives, they are all too fat: e.g. [pth][2], [qemu][3], etc.

 Also interesting to read: